 Since then, HSE has completed seven energy focused-projects and implemented Energy Leadership, a behavioral-based energy conservation program.
 Six district buildings have achieved ENERGY STAR® certification.

 - Converted constant volume reheat systems to variable air volume (VAV systems)

 - Installed new digital controllers on existing VAV reheat boxes

 - Installed CO2 sensors on air handling units to ensure levels are below 1000 PPM with outside air dampers at minimum position

-- Retrofit existing inefficient lighting systems with energy efficient lamps and electronic ballasts
+- Retrofitted inefficient lighting systems with energy-efficient lamps and electronic ballasts

 - Replaced obsolete pneumatic controls with a new digital building automation system tied to the District’s web-based controls system